wwwfadecom/AJSCN/README.md

 # Dataset
-Due to file size limitations, we only put USPS and HHAR datasets in the project.
+We upload the data in the paper to Baidu Netdisk.
 All datasets are public datasets, which can be found through related literature